samapriya/Clip-Ship-Planet-CLI/README.md

 ## Usage examples
 The tools have been designed to follow a sequential setup from activation, clip, download and even sort and includes steps that help resolve additional issues a user might face trying to download clipped area of interests instead of entire scenes.
+The system will ask you to enter your API key before the CLI starts(this will prompt you only once to change API key use the Planet Key tool).

 ### Planet Key
 This tool basically asks you to input your Planet API Key using a password prompt this is then used for all subsequent tools